 More info about the French market

-To make our visit to Le Marché stress-free, we parked our car in the free car park outside the town.
+To make our visit to Le Marché stress-free, we parked outside the town in the free car park.
 A shuttle bus took us to the town centre.
 We found the car park well signposted on the day (on the A265 Burwash Road).

 Heathfield is situated in East Sussex, South-East England:

-Find out more about Le Marché of Heathfield on the official website of the event.
+Find out more about Le Marché of Heathfield on the event’s official website.